turretadotcom/authoboot-api/README.md

 # authoboot-api
-Web- and Persistence-agnostic Authorization API For Rust
+Framework-agnostic Authorization API For Rust Lang

+This project is in active development.